RoyalFlyBy/ChaturbateDownloader/README.md

 Nothing much to it, pretty straightforward for now

+Some saved streams stutter, for now I have no fix on that other than checking the terminal to make sure all sequences were downloaded.
+As it stands right now stuttering is rare and when it happens it seems to be a thing limited to some models connection being bad fom what I can notice.

 ##### Future

 I don't plan to maintain this unless something breaks due to chaturbate site updates or if a crucial feature is missing